guoqiangqi/pic_downland/README.md

 this file is collected from others

-use pic_url to downland for original recognition
+use pic_url to downland for original resolution